 Finally, the dual speakers and Dolby Atmos sound produce respectable audio if you're not looking to use headphones while watching movies or shows.
 It is not the loudest pair of speakers you'll run across.
 But the sound that is produced is clear and the Dolby Atmos does a compelling job of making the sound fill the space around you.

 While it's far from an iPad, the Kindle Fire HD 10 (2019) is an excellent choice for those looking for an everyday use option or for those all-day Netflix binges.

 Flush screen, comfortable grip, physical page turn buttons, larger display, excellent lighting

 Cons: No Audible support outside US, so-so battery life, questionable value compared to other manufacturers

 This is the first Kindle to see a screen increase in years.
-While it's only one inch, the 7-inch display means less page flips and a more immersive reading experience.
-There's also 3 times the amount of lights as the Paperwhite, so you'll see a more even lighting across the screen.
+While it's only one inch, the 7-inch display means fewer page flips and a more immersive reading experience.
+There's also three times the amount of lights as the Paperwhite, so you'll see a more even lighting across the screen.

 The biggest downside is the price.
 While it's by far the best Kindle as far as presentation and features.
 It comes at nearly 3 times that of the Kindle Paperwhite.
 But in exchange, you'll get an experience you can't find elsewhere in the Kindle line-up.